Overhead Crane Inspection Vandalia, MO

 - Improper performance or non-safety-compliant electric, gasoline, diesel, or other power plants

-Any modified, repaired, reinstalled, altered, new, or updated crane needs to be inspected to ensure compliance prior to the first use.
-For example, ANSI B30.11 requires a Rated Load Test and more before you are able to use the overhead crane.
+Any updated, new, repaired, reinstalled, modified, or altered crane is required to be inspected to ensure compliance prior to the initial operation.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you are able to even use the overhead crane.

-These inspections should be performed by experienced OEM representatives to ensure that all working components have been tested and properly installed.
-These trained technicians must provide a full report of the findings.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to make sure all working components have been tested and properly installed.
+These trained technicians need to provide a written report of the findings.
 At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
-Speak with us now to come take a look at your new crane before getting started!
+Reach out to us right away or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Vandalia, MO area or elsewhere throughout the Midwest.